inindev/rockpi-4c-plus/dtb/README.md

 sh make_dtb.sh links
 ```

-<i>convenience links to rk3399.dtsi and rk3399-opp.dtsi will be created in the project directory</i>
+<i>convenience link to rk3399.dtsi will be created in the project directory</i>

 <br/>